- J.D., Harvard University, 1989, cum laude

 - B.A., Rutgers College, 1986, summa cum laude

 Charles Danaher primarily represents insurance companies that are sued for bad faith, fraud and unfair competition.
-Mr. Danaher's clients include Allstate Insurance Companies, State Farm Insurance Companies, Farmers Insurance Exchange, Infinity Insurance Company, and Auto Club of So.
-Cal.
-While the focus of his practice is in California, Mr. Danaher has represented insurance company clients in Wyoming, West Virginia, Nevada, Florida, Montana, Indiana, Missouri, Alaska, Maryland, Arkansas, Oregon, Georgia, Arizona, Colorado and Ohio.
+Mr. Danaher's clients include Allstate Insurance Companies, State Farm Insurance Companies, Kemper Insurance Companies, Farmers Insurance Exchange, Infinity Insurance Company, Auto Club of So.
+Cal, and Loya Insurance Group.
+While the focus of his practice is in California, Mr. Danaher has represented insurance company clients in Wyoming, West Virginia, Mississippi, Nevada, Florida, Montana, Indiana, Missouri, Alaska, Maryland, Arkansas, Oregon, Georgia, Arizona, Colorado and Ohio.

 Mr. Danaher has served as lead counsel in numerous class actions filed against his insurance company clients.
 He has successfully defended class actions involving such issues as the payment of overhead and profit, lessor liability coverage, the payment of sales tax, the manner in which actual cash value is determined, whether coverage exists for innocent co-insureds, issues involving med-pay coverage, and allegations of premium overcharging.

 Together with the members of his practice group, Mr. Danaher was one of the first attorneys in California to successfully advocate the "genuine dispute" defense.
 Today, this defense is considered to be the most important and viable defense available for an insurance company that has been sued for bad faith.

 Mr. Danaher has been appointed by Infinity Insurance as national coordinating counsel for bad faith claims against the company.
 Mr. Danaher is also Infinity Insurance Company’s national coordinating counsel for third-party diminished value claims.

 Mr. Danaher also represents the Unum Group in actions and disputes involving individual disability policies.

 Mr. Danaher has successfully represented Dole Food, Inc. in several consumer class actions challenging Dole’s labeling practices and issues involving Dole’s leases with third-parties.
-Mr. Danaher also represents Frontier Communications in both class action and consumer litigation.
+Mr. Danaher also represents Frontier Communications in both class action and consumer litigation across the country.

 Mr. Danaher has obtained numerous published decisions from state and federal courts on significant issues affecting the insurance industry.